TRAVELING TO SEOUL DURING AUTUMN SEASON – Month of October

 You cannot DIY (Do-It-Yourself) on this one.
 Though personal appearance or interview is not required.
 Getting an affiliated agent to process the Visa approval is required by the Korean Embassy.
 Wait for the results in 1-2 weeks.
 The agency processing fee depends but it should be on the minimal around Php 1,000.

 9.)
 Get travel insurance – Premiums normally cost less than Php 1,000 per trip.
 Better be insured than sorry.

 10.)
 Finally Visa is approved.
 Book your flight and accommodation.

 Book ahead and look for cheap flights to Incheon airport.
 Please check out below airfare prices idea.
-The average price is around 8,000 pesos roundtrip plus Philippine Travel Tax 1,620 Pesos.
+The average price is around Php 10,000 roundtrip plus Philippine Travel Tax Php 1,620.
 I use Skyscanner app in searching for the lowest airfare possible.
-If you are lucky you can get a promo seat sale of less than 5,000 pesos for a roundtrip ticket in advance.
+If you are lucky you can get a promo seat sale of Php5,000 for a roundtrip ticket in advance.
 But if you fly to the nearest date, the roundtrip fare from the Philippines can go as high as Php 20,000-Php 30,000.

 When your intended flight is on October to experience Autumn, wear a thick jacket or coat.
 The temperature could fluctuate between 16-21 degrees celsius.
 It’s pretty cold.

 Update Fare Roundtrip Prices as of 2023 (for Autumn 2024):

 There are budget accommodation options in Seoul.
 I use Booking.com to check on the properties as it has a filter feature that allows you to customize your search.
 Hostel prices may vary depending if it’s close to the centre and its facilities.
 The average is around 800 pesos per night.